plutomi/plutomi/README.md

 Your PR _title_ should have the format `type:` whatever-you-worked-on.

-Example: `fix: Removed the double modals popping up on login`.

 Your `type` can be any of the following:

 | Type   | Description                                                                 |